DreamingDevs/large-file-upload-to-azure-blob-using-webapi/README.md

 TODO Tasks:
 -----------
 > 1. Build a simple Web HTML page which would use JQuery to invoke this WebApi and upload file in chunks.
-> 2. Implement Validation on server side.
+> 2. Implement Data validation on server side.
 > 3. Implement Basic Authentication with Client Certificate.
 > 4. Unit test WebApi endpoints.
 > 5. Testing completed with 100MB file.
 Still we need to test with 1GB file.